MariaSokolova/rsschool-cv/cv.md

 I'm interested in web development and trying to start my career as a front-end developer.
 I finished several online trainings, mostly Udemy's courses, also took part in few workshops, have few pet projects.

-I like to be in the process of learning something new every day.
-I am sure that participating in this training course will help me structure my knowledge and learn JS more deeply from experienced professionals in a friendly atmosphere.

 ####Hard skills
 - HTML5
 - CSS3